Vivimed Labs Limited Insolvency Process: CIRP Commences 15.04.2026

 Background of the Debt

-The operational debt stems from a supply agreement for perchloroethylene entered into between Dow Europe GmbH and Vivimed Labs on January 1, 2012, for a three-year period.
+The operational creditor, Blue Cube Germany Assets GmbH & Co.
+KG, filed the CIRP petition over unpaid operational debt amounting to ₹2,78,60,844.
+The debt originated from a supply agreement for perchloroethylene entered into between Dow Europe GmbH and Vivimed Labs on January 1, 2012.
 Purchase orders were placed between December 2012 and January 2014, with invoices raised between January 2014 and March 2014.
 After adjusting certain credits, an amount of USD 202,596.24 remained outstanding.

 Blue Cube Germany Assets acquired the rights to recover these dues through an Asset Transfer Agreement dated May 1, 2015, with Dow Europe GmbH.
-Despite repeated follow-ups, Vivimed Labs failed to discharge the liability, though it acknowledged the outstanding dues through email communications in 2015.
+Despite repeated follow-ups and the company's acknowledgment of outstanding dues through email communications in 2015, Vivimed Labs failed to discharge the liability.

 Legal Proceedings Timeline